 Commonwealth supported students who are Australian citizens or permanent humanitarian visa holders may;

-- obtain a HECS-HELP loan from the Australian Government to cover the student contribution amount
+- obtain a HECS-HELP loan from the Australian Government to cover the student contribution amount; and

 All Commonwealth supported students who are New Zealand citizens or permanent residents (other than permanent humanitarian visa holders):

 - must pay the student contribution amount in full by the payment due date; and

 Permanent residents or New Zealand citizens who become Australian citizens must present their original (or certified copy) 'Certificate of Australian Citizenship' to Flinders Connect on or before the relevant census date of a semester to become eligible for a HECS-HELP loan for that semester.
 Students have six weeks from the census date to correct details on HECS-HELP forms if necessary, including the submission of documents such as the 'Certificate of Australian Citizenship'.
-For further details see the Commonwealth supported places information for 2015 booklet (PDF 215KB)
+For further details see the Information for Commonwealth supported students and HECS-HELP 2016 (PDF 347KB)